James-Yip/service_computing_homework/cloudgo/README.md

 ```

 The result shows that the server served the total 1000 requests(with concurrent connections = 100) from the client within 44ms.

+### Parameter Interpretation
+Here is the interpretation for some important parameters:

+- Requests per second

+    The indication of a server's concurrent processing capacity.
+    > Formula: Request per second = total requests# / Time taken for tests

+- Time per request (for client)

+    The indication of clients' average waiting time (from sending requset to receiving response).
+    > Formula: Time per request = Time taken for tests/ (total requests# / Concurrency Level）

+- Time per request (for server)

+    The indication of a server's average processing time (process all concurrent requests).
+    > Formula: Time taken for tests / total requests#